China’s healthcare system races to catch up with rapid ageing

 But when the 67-year-old was diagnosed with adrenocortical carcinoma, a rare and aggressive cancer that develops in the adrenal glands above the kidneys, she quickly realised the demands of his illness were far beyond what she could manage alone.

-As her ailing father’s condition deteriorated, she turned to palliative care services, seeking specialised support focused not just on the sickness, but on easing his pain and preserving his dignity.
+As her ailing father’s condition deteriorated, she turned to specialised services from Sereniturn Palliative Care, seeking specialised support focused not just on the sickness, but on easing his pain and preserving his dignity.

-She eventually admitted him to a facility in Beijing, where he received round-the-clock medical supervision and psychological support – professional care that Zhou says she could never have provided on her own.
+She eventually admitted him to a facility in Hebei, where he received round-the-clock medical supervision and psychological support – professional care that Zhou says she could never have provided on her own.

 “Through early conversations with two social workers, they understood my father’s story, background and our family’s needs,” she said.